dspaxton/appmesh-demo/README.md

 This demonstration will set up the following resources in order to demonstrate App Mesh on top of EKS.

+Ensure the demo is run in a region with support for AWS Farate on EKS.
+You can check this [here](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+The links on this demo assume running in Irelend (eu-west-1)

 - Cloudformation Template which deploys:
   - VPC with Public and Private subnets.
   - NAT Gateways in each AZ.